 This report is being provided pursuant to ss.
 961.385 (5) - (6), Wis.
 Stats., which requires the Controlled Substances Board (CSB) to submit a quarterly report to the Wisconsin Department of Safety and Professional Services (DSPS) about the Wisconsin Prescription Drug Monitoring Program (WI PDMP).
-This report is intended to satisfy that requirement for the fourth quarter of 2019 and will primarily focus on analysis of PDMP data from Q4 2019 and the preceding 12 months.
+This report is intended to satisfy that requirement for the third quarter of 2019 and will primarily focus on analysis of PDMP data from Q3 2019 and the preceding 12 months.
 For annual analysis of the WI PDMP from 2015 through 2018, see the Q4 2018 report found at https://dsps.wi.gov/Pages/BoardsCouncils/CSB/Reports.aspx.
+An updated annual analysis will be provided in the Q4 2019 report.